digitallawyer/openlegaldictionary/_definitions/noxalis-aotio.md

 ---
 title: Noxalis Aotio
 permalink: "/definitions/noxalis-aotio.html"
-body: Lat In the civU law.
+body: Lat in the civU law.
 An action which lay against the mas-ter of a slave, for some offense (as theft or robbery) committed .or damage or injury done by the slave, whlch was called “noxa” Usually translated “noxal actlon
 published_at: '2018-07-07'